oljung/portfolio-project-4/README.md

 ### 1.1 Project introduction

 The goal of this app is to make planning dinners as easy, quick and simple as possible.
 The average family usually have 10-20 different recipes that cicle, and wouldn't it then be nice to have them saved in a way that a few simple clicks will generate the dinners for a week, and then automatically transform into a shopping list?
 After all, dinner planning and grocery shopping can be quite the task, espacially for parents with smaller kids.
-That's is where Dinner Wizard can really help you speed things up in every day life.
+That is where Dinner Wizard can really help you speed things up in every day life.
 ### 1.2 Design guidelines

 The aim when designing the app is to give it a clean design, where the different fucntions of the app will be in focus.
 In order for as many users as possible to be able to use the app, it is important that all functions, buttons and lists are placed in an intuitve way, and that creating and editing items will be done in a logical way even to users with less computer experience.
 Here lies the biggest challange when designing the app.<br>